SAYANDAS2109/OIL_PRESENCE_PREDICTOR/README.md

-# 🛢 Oil Presence Prediction using Machine Learning
+# 🛢 Oil Presence Prediction

 An end-to-end **Machine Learning** project that predicts the probability of oil occurrence using geological, seismic, and petroleum engineering parameters.
 This project combines **Machine Learning**, **Deep Learning**, **Petroleum Engineering concepts**, **Feature Engineering**, **Model Explainability**, and **Streamlit Deployment** to simulate an intelligent reservoir screening system.

 > **⚠ Disclaimer**
 >
-> This project has been developed for **educational and portfolio purposes only**.
 >
 > The model has been trained using a **synthetic geological dataset**, therefore the predictions, engineered features, and drilling recommendations should **not** be interpreted as real-world petroleum exploration decisions.
 Actual reservoir evaluation requires detailed geological, geophysical, geochemical, and reservoir engineering studies.

+---

+# Live Demo
+-link
+---
+# LinkedIn Profile
+-link
 ---

 # 🚀 Features